 Compadre is from the japonica family of Zoysia grass, it has a medium width leaf, and a dark green colour, and naturally grows more laterally than other Zoysia types.

-Compadre Zoysia has all the characteristics of other Zoysia grasses including being very drought tolerant, has very low needs for fertilisers, and has a very slow growth which requires significantly less lawn mowing than other grasses.
+Compadre Zoysia has all the characteristics of other Zoysia grasses including being very drought tolerant, has very low needs for fertilisers, and has a slow growth rate which requires less lawn mowing than other grasses.

 Compadre continues this same list of Zoysia traits with excellent wear and tear capabilities, and excellent resistance to lawn pests and disease, and excellent natural resistance to lawn weeds once the turf is fully established and reaches a higher density after the first two years.

 Climate Suitability For Compadre Zoysia

 Being a Zoysia japonica, Compadre does have generally good cooler weather tolerance for the Winter, but in order for all of us to have the best lawn for our homes, there are considerations to keep in mind.

 Compadre Zoysia will grow and thrive best in all the Northern tropics with complete ease.
 Compadre will also grow easily down the East Coast as far as Sydney without any real problems.
 The same is true for the West Coast, where Compadre will do well all the way down to Perth without any problems.

 However, once into these transition zones, the Compadre lawn may experience some browning over Winter in some, but not all areas.
 If Compadre Zoysia is being planted in these cooler southern regions and some Winter browning occurs that the homeowner isn't pleased with, then over-seeding the lawn for Winter is a possible option.

 Over-seeding Compadre is easily done with Tall Fescue seed which is raked into the lawn soil in Autumn, the Tall Fescue will later grow into and blend beautifully with with the Zoysia to keep the lawn greener over Winter.